hypersign-protocol/entity-developer-dashboard/tests/README.md

 - Ensure Selenium IDE (v3.17.2) is installed
 - **Use Brave Browser (recommended)** for 100% test compatibility
   - Some features may not work properly in Firefox due to browser security restrictions
-- Use an email account that is **already logged into the dashboard**
-  - This avoids entering email and password during test execution
-  - The test will automatically pick the account from the login prompt
 - Enable **pop-ups** in the browser
 - Disable **Brave Shields (security protections)** for the site
 - Update email IDs in test files if needed: